6 Most Common TPD Claims with Examples

 Total and permanent disability claims icon

 When you cannot work in your usual occupation because of an illness or injury, you could make a total and permanent disability claim.
-In Australia, many medical conditions, including recognised psychological diseases, qualify for TPD insurance claims.
-Successful TPD payouts are usually in the form of a lump sum payment that can be non-taxable income.
+In Australia, many medical conditions, including recognised mental health conditions, qualify for TPD insurance claims.
+Successful TPD payouts are usually in the form of a lump sum payment, which may be non-taxable income.

 Furthermore, some fortunate people can make multiple TPD claims if they have contributed to multiple super funds with associated TPD policies.

 Life insurance is also known as terminal illness, death cover or death claims.
-When you are terminally ill or have passed, you or your loved ones can access a lump sum payout or an income stream.
+When you are receiving medical treatment for a terminal illness, or have passed, you or your loved ones can access a lump sum payout or an income stream.

 More about life insurance claims >

 You could claim income protection insurance when a temporary illness or injury stops you from working.
-Usually, a TTD payout is 75% of your usual pay and distributed as an income stream.
+Usually, a TTD payout is 75% of your usual pay and ongoing payments that are distributed as an income stream.

 More about income protection claims >